 It's not our intention that new riders should have to invest heavily in equipment, clothing, tools, or spares before joining a ride.
 You need a serviceable bike, but you don't need special cycle clothing as long as you are protected from the elements.
 Spares and tools can come in handy but you will be riding with experienced riders who carry spares and tools with them.
 It is, however, prudent to bring a suitable inner tube with you since there's no guarantee that we can accommodate punctures in every type of tyre.

-If you are a new rider, or you are under 18, you should bring a completed ride entry form with you.
+If you are a not a Cycling UK member, or you are under 18, you should bring a completed ride entry form with you.

 You should consider bringing the following in case you need them:

 - A map or maps covering the general area of the ride.
 Even a page taken out of a motoring map can be useful should you get detached from a ride (although we try hard to prevent that happening).